-Currently making wine in Rioja, Arlanza and Navarra, Frenchman Olivier Rivière is a good example of the new wave of young, small producers who have emerged in Spain over the last decade.
+Currently making wine in Rioja and Bordeaux, Frenchman Olivier Rivière is a good example of the new wave of young, small producers who have emerged in Spain over the last decade.

 He started to work with well-known producer Telmo Rodríguez but it didn’t take him long to start buying grapes for himself.
-Over the last few years, Rivière has also managed to purchase some distinctive vineyards in different regions which he vinifies separately following a Burgundian approach.
-His first production came from El Quemado in Covarrubias, a lovely and remote valley in Ribera del Arlanza appellation in Burgos (Castilla y León).
-Alto Redondo followed in Navarra with some recent purchases in Rioja.
+Soon after, Rivière purchased vineyards in different regions which he vinifies separately following a Burgundian approach.
+His first production came from El Quemado in Covarrubias, a lovely but remote valley in Ribera del Arlanza appellation in Burgos (Castilla y León) which he helped to bring to light.
+He has since left this area to focus in the increasingly fashionable Najerilla valley in Rioja.
 Olivier consults for Bodegas Lacus in Aldeanueva de Ebro (Rioja Baja); it is at these facilities where he makes his wines.

 For Olivier vineyards come first, focused as he is in obtaining high quality grapes.
 Small fermentation tanks (cement and oak vats) ranging from 2,000 to 5,000 litres enable him to ferment separately either top vineyards or village wines.
 He usually ferments his reds with stems and he always uses large barrels (300-500 litres) to age his wines.

 Although working mostly in the Najerilla valley, Olivier sources his grapes from different areas in Rioja.
 He makes two whites that seek complexity and evolution in the bottle, both barrel-aged and with grapes that now come from Cárdenas (previously bought in Labastida): La Bastid (formerly called Jequitibá, about €21, 7,000 bottles) and the original, complex and truly impressive Mirando al Sur (€72, 3,000 bottles), which is aged in sherry butts.